adangelov/codex/README.md

 `VITE_CONTACT_ENDPOINT` to point to the deployed API.
 Adjust `CONTACT_ALLOWED_ORIGINS` with a comma-separated list of origins that are allowed to call the endpoint.

+### Diagnosing missing submissions

+- After the server starts it exposes `GET /api/contact/health`.
+Open this path in a browser (e.g. `https://your-domain.com/api/contact/health`).
+If you **do not** receive a JSON response, your static hosting is not forwarding requests to the Node service yet.
+- Successful calls to `/api/contact` are logged as `Sanitized contact submission …`.
+If the health check works but these logs never appear, the frontend is still pointing at the wrong endpoint—set `VITE_CONTACT_ENDPOINT` before building the site so it targets the deployed API URL.
+- The health response also reports the latest SMTP verification status and the timestamp of the last send attempt, which helps confirm whether the mail transport is available from the server.

 ## Production build

 ```bash